In 1912, Bertrand Russell made several claims in his 'Problems of Philosophy'.

 Is there any knowledge in the world which is so certain that no reasonable man could doubt it?

 Knowledge does not have to be certain so as to be knowledge.
-This is not to say that one can't say that you are more certain of some of the things that you know than of others.
-Similarly, a cat does not have to be a dog to be a cat though, no doubt, thanks to co-evolution with our species, cats and dogs have some traits in common- e.g. being able to play with children- while specific cats may show behavior which we normally associate with dogs.
+You can say you are more certain of some of things than others but you can also say you are a bacon sandwich.
+Similarly, a cat does not have to be a dog to be a cat though, no doubt, thanks to co-evolution with our species, cats and dogs have some traits in common- e.g. being able to play with children- while specific cats may show behaviour which we normally associate with dogs.

 When we apply a predicate to a thing, the thing does not change.
 What changes is how it is viewed with respect to other things.
 If a particular cat has more dog like traits than is usual or if a particular proposition is known with greater certainty, then it may be preferred for some particular purpose.
 But it is not the case that a cat has become a dog or that Knowledge has turned into Certainty.